salvir1/COVID-19-outbreak-data-analysis/README.md

 This project is an attempt to define a good early warning indicator for COVID outbreaks.
 States and public health agencies have a difficult job to keep COVID transmission under control while simultaneously managing their economies and battling pandemic fatigure.
 One of the keys to controlling infections is a system that provides governments with an early and accurate warning of an increase in new COVIC infections in their jurisdiction.
 How good is the data that they are currently using at providing that early indiactor?
 Is there a way to improve upon the timeliness and accuracy of the warning?

-## Part 1: COVID Early Warning System Data Analysis

 This project grew out of an interest to compare the available data from states that had experienced an outbreak vs. states that hadn't experienced an outbreak.
 As the analysis progressed it became clear that the common statistical measures of COVID-19 infection spread that are utilized today--total cases, case rates, and positive test rates--all have their shortcomings.
 The essential problem is that the data feeding into these measures comes from two distinct populations--people who are symptomatic and those who are asymptomatic.
 These two populations have different rates of infection.
 Tests from both populations are combined in a haphazard fashion making statistical comparisons from one day to the next or one state to the next problematic.
 The data source issues don't impact all measures equally.
-The study identifies case rate as the one metric that most clearly and consistently correlates with outbreaks--albeit not as quickly or definitively as desired.
+The study identifies case rate as the one metric that most clearly and consistently correlates with outbreaks-albeit not as quickly or definitively as desired.
+The analysis portion of this project is summarized in this document.

-## Part 2: An Alternative COVID Early Warning System

-The first part of this project (described in this repo) informs the second part--a proposed alternative regional COVID-19 early warning system ([described here](https://github.com/salvir1/part-2-covid-early-warning-system)).
-This second part addresses some of the shortcomings of the currently available tools to provide an earlier and more certain warning of an increase in new COVID infections.
+The data analysis informs a proposed alternative regional COVID-19 early warning system.
+This proposal [described in detail here](https://github.com/salvir1/COVID-19-early-warning-system) addresses some of the shortcomings of the currently available tools to provide an earlier and more certain warning of an increase in new COVID infections.
 Simulations of these alternative concepts are modeled to compare its theoretical improvement in performance over current options.
-Ideally, a system like this could ultimately allow state governments and public health agencies to more accurate picture of COVID prevalence in their jurisdictions so that they know when they need to respond to keep an uptick from turning into an outbreak.
+Ideally, a system like this could ultimately allow state governments and public health agencies a more timely picture of COVID prevalence in their jurisdictions so that they know when they need to respond to keep an uptick from turning into an outbreak.

 ## Goals

 The high level goals of this project are:
-- To characterize the difference at the regional level between an uptick and an outbreak in COVID case rates
-- To develop statistics that could become the foundation of a COVID-19 earling warning system (described [here](https://github.com/salvir1/part-2-covid-early-warning-system))
+- To propose a statistically sound COVID-19 earling warning system
+- To characterize the data signals that correspond to the various COVID outbreaks that have occurred in the US
 - To work with various EDA and data visualization tools and techniques

 ## Tools and techniques used in this project